 dance and performance; performing and visual arts; choreography; gender and performance; assemblage art; scores and structures for performance; contemporary avant-garde; arts criticism, autobiography, and creative nonfiction

 B.A., SUNY Buffalo, 1973 M.A., New York University, 1989 Ph.D., New York University, 1997

-She will present a dance and a paper with the working title "Charred Landscapes: Feeling Dance" at the 5th International and Interdisciplinary Conference on Emotional Geographies at the University of Edinburgh in Edinburgh, Scotland, in June 2015.
-She will present a performative presentation, "What Do You See?: Being Here, Seeing Here, A Dancing Eyeful," at the Performing Place 3 Conference at the University of Chichester, UK, in June 2015.
+She presented a dance and a paper, "Charred Landscapes: Feeling Dance," at the 5th International and Interdisciplinary Conference on Emotional Geographies at the University of Edinburgh in Edinburgh, Scotland, in June 2015.
+She presented her performative presentation, "What Do You See?: Being Here, Seeing Here, A Dancing Eyeful," at the Performing Place 3 Conference at the University of Chichester, UK, in June 2015.

 Professor Satin presented a paper, “Dancing in Place: Exhaustion, Embodiment, and Perec” and choreographed/performed in a live dance/video installation, “Hidden Dip,” a collaboration with Victoria Hunter of the University of Chichester, at “Species of Spaces: A Trans-Disciplinary Conference on the Work of Georges Perec,” at Teesside University in Darlington, England, in March 2014.
 In April 2014, she presented “Space/Age: The Body as Home(less),” at the “Performance, Place, Possibility: Performance in Contemporary Urban Contexts” Conference at the University of Leeds, England.
 She received a 2013 Gallatin Jewish Studies Grant.
 She conceived, choreographed, and performed in a dance concert, Daily Duets/Mixed Doubles, a duet relay, presented by the Railyard Performance Center in Santa Fe, New Mexico, in August 2013.